SchulzLab/RAPID/README.md

 * Statistics.dat - A tab-separated file that contains a number of statistics for each region including read counts, number of read modifications and coverage on DNA strands

 * TotalReads.dat : Lists the total number of reads mapped to the genome (given by parameter -i and excluding reads that may have mapped to the contamination file)
-* Results.pdf - An autmatically generated PDF file that contains different plots analyszing read counts in the defined regions
+* Results.pdf - An autmatically generated PDF file that contains different plots analyzing read counts in the defined regions

 ##Example
 After installation you can try running RAPID using the provided script runTest.sh in the testData folder.